VIEWS |

 You are losing taste.

-Once that is gone, your company can still win.
+Once that is gone, a company can still win.

 But it cannot endure.